-Miki is a multi-disciplined designer, with a focus on typography, clarity, and efficiency.
+Miki is a multidisciplinary designer with a focus on typography, clarity, and efficiency.
 His services include branding, print, and digital design.
-As a former art director at Saatchi & Saatchi, he has had the chance to work on big brands such as Volkswagen, T-Mobile, Microsoft, Cisco, and Nestle, and learned how to combine business with visual thinking.
+As a former art director at Saatchi & Saatchi, he has worked on big brands such as Volkswagen, T-Mobile, Microsoft, Cisco, and Nestle and learned to combine business with visual thinking.
 Self-taught, passionate, and a perfectionist, Miki loves purity, simplicity, and beauty.

 Ivana has more then fifteen years of experience in visual design, working on various kinds of projects ranging from branding, corporate, and promotional materials to books, magazines, packaging, and web design, with clients and teams of all sizes and from different backgrounds.
 She enjoys solving problems and giving creative solutions.
 She also works as an Adobe Certified Instructor and Assistant Lecturer at Algebra University College in Zagreb.

 Ivona Petrović is a product designer, illustrator, and podcaster.
 With a background in fine arts and eight years of experience in the field of visual communications, she brings her knowledge to projects all around the world.
 Some of her clients are businesses and startups focused on sports, eCommerce, education, and tech.
 Ivona started the Dizajn Priča podcast in 2018, where she talks about her experience as a full-time freelancer and shares insights into life as a professional designer.